WEF Global Competitiveness Report: Limitations

 In spite of the World Economic Forum's Global Risks Report which is increasingly identifying environmental pressures as the dominant risks to humanity, none of the indicators used to determine this report's competitiveness ranking reflect any of the countries' environmental dimensions such as energy, water, climate risks, resource or food security, etc. The Global Competitiveness Report 2018 and 2019 used the ecological footprint as a context indicator, but the footprint was not included in the scoring algorithm that determines the ranking.

+Manipulation

+In 2025, SonntagsZeitung reported that WEF leader Klaus Schwab manipulated the report for political interests, intervening multiple times to alter or suppress unfavorable rankings from countries in the Middle East and North Africa, as well as India.

 2019 rankings

 This is the full ranking of the 2019 report:

 2018 rankings

 This is the top 30 of the 2018 report:

 2017–2018 rankings

 This is the top 30 of the 2017–2018 report:

 2016–2017 rankings

 This is the top 30 of the 2016–2017 report:

 2015–2016 rankings

 This is the top 30 of the 2015–2016 report:

 2014–2015 rankings

 This is the top 30 of the 2014–2015 report: